airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 code may have errors in it.
 To verify the consistency and validity of data during development, most languages have a facility to easily check assumptions about data correctness.
-In the C language there is the `assertassert` macro.
+In the C language there is the `assert` macro.
 You can simply put in your code `assert(a > b);`, and it will give an error if it reaches that code when the condition is not true.
 In addition, since such a check is a waste of time after your code is stable, the `assert` macro allows you to turn off asserts at compile-time.
 This makes sure that your functions are receiving good data without causing unnecessary slowdowns for code released to the public.